cpu/acmeshell/README.md

 That's it!
 You should find yourself in an ACMEShell session with the [Let's Encrypt][letsencrypt] "ACME v2" [staging environment][staging] ACME server.
-A new ACME account will have automatically been created for your session.
+A new ACME account will have automatically been created for your session and saved in the current directory as `acmeshell.account.json`.
 You're ready to go!

 ## Features

-* Convenient interactive shell supporting auto-completion of commands and menu selection of ACME objects.
+* Convenient interactive shell supporting auto-completion of commands and menu selection of ACME objects/URLs.
 * Non-interactive usage suitable for scripts and automated tests.
-* High level commands like `newOrder`, `getAuthz`, `solve` for interacting with an ACME server quickly and easily.
+* High level commands like `newOrder`, `getAuthz`, and `solve` for interacting with an ACME server quickly and easily.
 * Low level commands like `sign`, `post`, and `get` to have fine-grain control over protocol messages to exercise new features or reproduce corner-case bugs.
+* Supports logging all HTTP requests/responses, JWS objects, and to-be-signed JSON messages to give full protocol visibility.
+* Utility functions for generating CSRs and working with Base64URL encoded data.
 * Powerful templating support for convenient manual construction of authenticated protocol messages.
 * Create, save/load and switch between many ACME accounts in one session.